-A low-level operation of the environmental regulator is underway at the Pike Floodplain initially targeting a raise in water levels up to 15.1 m AHD (55 cm above the normal level at the Pike regulator).
-This will then potentially be increased up to 15.3 m AHD (75 cm above normal level at the Pike regulator) along with minor raising at Lock 5 by up to 10 to 20cm.
+A low-level operation of the environmental regulator is underway at the Pike Floodplain targeting an increase in water levels up to 15.1 m AHD (55 cm above the normal level at the Pike regulator).
+Raising of Lock 5 is not required to undertake this operation but may be considered if greater water exchange on the floodplain is required.
 Planning is underway to pump water to 2 sites at Pike to water regenerating lignum and black box.

 At Katarapko floodplain, a low-level operation has commenced with water levels being gradually raised behind The Splash regulator to up to 2.0 metres (to 12.0 m AHD).
-A concurrent 10 cm raising of Lock 4 may also be undertaken.
+Similar to Pike, raising of Lock 4 is not required to undertake this operation but may be considered if greater water exchange on the floodplain is required.